San Bruno, California: Parks

 San Bruno City Park, bordered by Crystal Springs Avenue and El Crystal School, is the largest municipal park.
 It offers shaded walkways and hiking trails, picnic tables, a playground, pickleball and tennis courts, a small ballpark, two municipal swimming pools (one each indoor and outdoor), and a recreation center with indoor basketball court, meeting areas and gym.
 The previous recreation center was demolished and included an indoor basketball court once used for training by the San Francisco Warriors basketball team.
 There are smaller municipal parks in other parts of the city.

-Junipero Serra County Park, also accessible from Crystal Springs Avenue, is a 100 acre park owned by San Mateo County which includes numerous hiking trails, as well as picnic shelters, barbecue pits, and picnic tables.
-The wilderness area was named for Junípero Serra, a Franciscan friar who founded many of the Spanish missions in California during the eighteenth century; Serra regularly passed through what is now San Bruno whenever he visited the mission at San Francisco.
-The park is administered by the San Mateo County Parks and Recreation Department, which charges a $6 entry fee for vehicles from the entrance off Crystal Springs Road; there are two pedestrian entrances, one from San Bruno City Park and the other from Helen Drive.
+Junipero Serra County Park, is a 100 acre park owned by San Mateo County which includes numerous hiking trails, as well as picnic shelters, barbecue pits, and picnic tables.
+The wilderness area was named for Junípero Serra, a Franciscan friar who founded many of the Spanish missions in California during the eighteenth century; Serra regularly passed through what is now San Bruno whenever he visited Mission San Francisco de Asís.
+The park is administered by the San Mateo County Parks and Recreation Department.